Yolanda Cuomo: The Library of Julio Santo Domingo

-In 2012 Cuomo was commissioned by the family of the late Julio Mario Santo Domingo, Jr. to create a book celebrating Santo Domingo’s remarkable private collection devoted to “altered states.”
+In 2012 Cuomo was commissioned by the family of the late Julio Mario Santo Domingo, Jr. to create a book celebrating Santo Domingo’s private collection devoted to “altered states.”
 The resulting two-volume opus, The Library of Julio Santo Domingo, written by Peter Watts, includes photographs, posters, paintings, and objects related to drugs, erotica, the occult, revolution, and rock music.
 Santo Domingo’s library and archives featured more than one hundred thousand items and covered everything from drafts by Marcel Proust and Sigmund Freud to the Rolling Stones and Lenny Bruce.
 The bulk of Santo Domingo’s collection is on long-term loan with Harvard University, where it is being catalogued by the distinguished Houghton Library.
 It has been described by the Harvard Gazette as “uniquely rich even within Harvard’s enormously diverse collections.”
-Santo Domingo’s rock collection was donated to the Rock and Roll Hall of Fame and Museum in Cleveland.
+Santo Domingo’s rock collection was donated to the Rock and Roll Hall of Fame and Museum, in Cleveland.